Game Boy Advance Wireless Adapter: Development and release

 The Game Boy Advance Wireless Adapter was announced during Nintendo's press conference at the 2003 Tokyo Game Show.
 The device was developed in collaboration with Motorola, and features a 32-bit RISC baseband processor and 2.4Ghz RF transceiver that operate using TDMA protocols.
 Development on the Wireless Adapter was led by Nintendo hardware developer Masato Kuwahara, who was inspired to design the device after playing games of Diablo with other Nintendo employees over PC LAN.
 Kuwahara initially created a crude prototype of the device by connecting a Game Link Cable to a mobile phone's wireless module.
 Due to difficulties implementing Bluetooth into the device, the development team instead engineered their own method of wireless communication.
 The team also explored having the device connect to games for the GameCube, such as The Legend of Zelda: Four Swords Adventures, but this was not implemented due to time constraints; a similar method of wireless handheld-to-console communication based on these experiments would later be implemented into the Nintendo DS.

 The Wireless Adapter was initially available only as a pack-in with copies of Pokémon FireRed and LeafGreen, released worldwide in 2004.
 In Japan, Nintendo began selling a standalone version of the Wireless Adapter the following July, and once again packaged it with Pokemon Emerald the following September.
 In 2006, Nintendo began selling the standalone version in the West through their website, along with a version formatted for use with the Game Boy Micro.

-In March of 2004, Nintendo launched JoySpot in Japan, a networking service operated through wireless hotspots placed in participating retailers.
+In March 2004, Nintendo launched JoySpot in Japan, a networking service operated through wireless hotspots placed in participating retailers.
 Players could use the Wireless Adapter with compatible games to access JoySpot locations, through which they could receive news updates and compete with other local players in challenges.
 The JoySpot service was later discontinued on April 30, 2005.
 The concept would later be revisited with similar retailer hotspots for the Nintendo DS and Nintendo 3DS.